What is Giving Compass?

 Giving Compass' Take:

-• Stanford Social Innovation Review examines the “how” of making big bets in philanthropy (rather than the “what”), so that funders and foundations can better understand their mechanisms.
+• William Foster, Gail Perreault, and Elise Tosun examine the "how" of making big bets in philanthropy (rather than the "what") so that funders and foundations can better understand their mechanisms.

 • Many big bets can lead to success (the example given here is of Julius Rosenwald educating African Americans in the South).
 How can we mobilize resources to make more of them?

 The world is rich in problems but poor in clear methods to address them.
 This article offers ten underutilized ways to place a big bet on social change.

 Big bets on social change are relatively rare — despite the great desire of most major donors to advance such causes.
 That rarity is heart-wrenching, given that big bets can have extraordinary impact.
 They can radically change the organizations or social movements they support, creating leaps in their recipients’ abilities or long-term ambitions.
 Mind you, it’s not a quick process.
 The biggest bets generally come out of years of work and build on multiple smaller grants.